 Editor’s Note: This clause contains consolidated potential requirements for 6G that include (but not limited to): Support for Legacy (i.e., 5G and earlier) services and capabilities, Enhancements to Legacy services and capabilities, Legacy services and capabilities not supported in 6G, and device support.
 This includes (but not limited to) PRs from clauses 5.2, 5.3, 5.4, 5.7, 5.9, and 5.10.

-Table Y.1.1-1 – Support for legacy services and capabilities
+Table Y.1.1-1 – Legacy services, requirements and inter-system